meetup/k8s-nginx-dogstats/README.md

 [![](https://images.microbadger.com/badges/image/meetup/k8s-nginx-dogstats.svg)](https://microbadger.com/images/meetup/k8s-nginx-dogstats "Get your own image badge on microbadger.com")

-Empower engineers with a default pipeline of nginx metrics to Datadog from your cluster.
+Empower engineers with a default pipeline of nginx [RED](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/) metrics to Datadog from your cluster.

 ## About

 We like [k8s](https://kubernetes.io/) and we use [nginx](https://www.nginx.com/) a lot, we'll likely use it even more as a part of Cloud Endpoints.

-So here we offer a default log parser that'll take typical nginx stats and turn them into dogstats.
+This container offers default log parser that will take typical nginx log stats and turn them into dogstats.

 It matches the following nginx log format, which should be included in a modified cloud endpoint